u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 Most ideas around interventions for metascience fall short when positioned as a replacement for something that everyone is incentivized to keep.
 This new stack wouldn’t have to be a replacement, but a viable alternative that proves its value over time.

 Does this mean that every researcher suddenly has to adopt yet another new tool?
 Not necessarily.
-If there was a common data infrastructure, imagine having AI agents that parsed your notes or powerpoint slides, wherever they were, and generated these more granular units, and brought them into the central graph (with your review).
+A common data infrastructure means that AI agents could parse your notes or powerpoint slides, wherever they were, generate these more granular units, and bring them into the central graph (with your review).
 It’d even be possible to leverage state of the art reasoning models to map existing knowledge published across all scientific papers (PDFs, XML, even OCR’d documents) into this new structure so scientists don’t lose anything by moving over.

 This new stack would support different types of knowledge.
 Science today only distributes the type of knowledge that makes it through the publication gauntlet.
 What about negative results that didn’t make the cut, which are equally important?
 Or other types of arguments and tacit knowledge that are crucial for understanding something, discussed in lab meetings as a way to teach new researchers, but aren’t distributed evenly across each field?

-Unlike our existing stack, this new one would enable AI agents to efficiently reason across claims, connect distant fields, and propose new experiments based on the right primitives for each field.
+Unlike our existing stack, this one would enable AI agents to efficiently reason across claims, connect distant fields, and propose new experiments based on the right primitives for each field.

-Most importantly, the new stack isn’t just technical, but social as well.
-Funders and universities would need to play an important role in driving the adoption of new forms of sharing research, and creating new ways to help investigators demonstrate the impact of their work.
+Most importantly, this isn't primarily a technical problem, but a social one.
+Funders and universities have an important role in driving the adoption of new forms of sharing research, and creating new ways to help investigators demonstrate the impact of their work.

+Some of this is already happening in fragmented ways across disciplines and across the ecosystem.
+Consider computational fields that embrace open science and create public datasets for sharing and reuse by others, which opens new doors for communicating researcher impact (how many times a dataset was used, where it was used, etc.).
+How do we extend that to different types of knowledge in a way that can scale?

-In a way, the core of this new data model - sharing individual units of knowledge - brings us full circle to an earlier mode of scholarly communication before *IMRaD* - but now with modern infrastructure and guardrails that enforce data quality and consistency while preserving authorship attribution and invention priority.
+The core of this new data model - sharing individual units of knowledge - brings us full circle to an earlier mode of scholarly communication before *IMRaD* - but now with modern infrastructure and guardrails that enforce data quality and consistency while preserving authorship attribution and invention priority.

 Scientific papers would still have a place, but as structured outputs of a deeper, more granular, shared substrate of scientific knowledge.